This site uses cookies

 Kate Gunson

-Chief of Staff and Monitoring Officer for the Police and Crime Commissioner's Office
+Chief Executive and Monitoring Officer for the Police and Crime Commissioner's Office

 Every Police and Crime Commissioner must have a CEO and Monitoring Officer.
-The Chief of Staff fulfils this role.
-The Chief of Staff will work with the Commissioner to enable delivery of their vision, strategy and identified priorities.
+The Chief Executive will work with the Commissioner to enable delivery of their vision, strategy and identified priorities.

 They will also: